aloretocornidez/workshops/linux-workshop/readme.md

 > How do I install applications?

-Application in Linux are installed using something called a 'Package Manager', the specific package manager that you use will change depending on the distribution you are using.
+Applications are installed using something called a 'Package Manager'.
+The package manager that you use will is dependent on your chosen linux distribution.
 If you are on Ubuntu, your package manager is `apt`, if you are on other distributions, it may be `yum` or `dnf`.

-In addition to the package manager, there are other stores that are available, such as the `snap` store or `Flathub`, imagine that these are kind of like installing applications through `Steam` or another game launcher.
+In addition to the package manager that installs binary pieces of software (packages), there are other stores that are available, such as the `snap` store or `Flathub`, these install general packages that work regardless of which linux distribution you are using.

 ### Installing Software

 Let's use some software(though, we technically already have, just without using a gui, remember, all software is just running commands like this.
 Instead of you typing it into the terminal, the GUI changes the command that is run and then runs it when you click 'ok')

 Installing software on Linux is as simple as running a command such as: